In Fall 2019 I am teaching the graduate course MATH 7352: Combinatorics 1

 The course website for MAT7352 is here

 In Spring 2019 I taught MATH 104 (Integral Calculus) and MATH 581 (an advanced graduate course on algorithmic combinatorics).
 In Fall 2018 I also taught MATH 104.

 From June to July 2018 I ran a workshop entitled ‘Algorithms for Analytic Combinatorics’ as part of the NSF funded PI4 program (see here for details about the program).
 For this work I developed and delivered ~10 hours of lectures to 10 PhD students on recent topics in enumerative combinatorics, then gave the students original research-level group projects developing software for combinatorial problems.
 The total run time of the workshop was 6 weeks.

 At the beginning of August 2018 I developed and taught one of three courses at the RISC Summer School on Algorithmic and Enumerative Combinatorics, which was attended by ∼70 PhD students, postdocs, and researchers from Europe, Asia, and North America.
-I gave five hours of lecture on computability and complexity results in enumerative combinatorics, together with two exercise sessions.
+I lectured on computability and complexity results in enumerative combinatorics, and gave two exercise sessions.

 In December 2016 I completed the optional Fundamental of University Teaching program at Waterloo.
 During this program I gave several teaching sessions which were evaluated by members of the Center for Teaching Excellence and other participants, and also took part in the following courses: